Deep Active Learning with Noise Stability: Discussion

 We firstly investigate how our algorithm is sensitive to the hyper-parameters (i.e. noise magnitude and sampling times).
 We conduct this set of experiments on MNIST.

-\textbf{Noise magnitude.} An appropriate setting of the noise magnitude will benefit our method.
+\textbf{Noise Magnitude.} An appropriate setting of the noise magnitude will benefit our method.
 Specifically, we observe that noise with a too large magnitude tends to destroy the learned knowledge in DNNs.
 We evaluate the choices of $\{10^{-6},10^{-4}, 10^{-2}, 1, 10\}$ respectively for the $\zeta$.
-The results in Figure \ref{fig:discuss_hp} (left) show that a $\zeta$ of between $10^{-4}$ and $10^{-2}$ is likely to yield good performance.
+The results in Appendix A.6 (left) show that a $\zeta$ of between $10^{-4}$ and $10^{-2}$ is likely to yield good performance.
 A larger $\zeta$ leads to dramatic performance decrease at early cycles.
 Interestingly, we observe that a too small $\zeta$ also tends to be sub-optimal.
 We conjecture the reason may lie in that, if the noise is too trivial, only those activated neurons have output perturbations, making the final output deviation less informative.

-\textbf{Noise sampling times.} Accurate approximations such as that for Eq~(\ref{eq:jacobian}) usually require considerable sampling times.
+\textbf{Noise Sampling Times.} Accurate approximations such as that for Eq~(\ref{eq:jacobian}) usually require considerable sampling times.
 However, we surprisingly find that our method is not that sensitive to the sampling times $K$.
 We study the choices of $\{1,3,10,30,50\}$ respectively for $K$.
-As shown in Figure \ref{fig:discuss_hp} (middle), using $K=10$ can deliver a very competitive performance.
+As shown in Appendix A.6 (middle), using $K=10$ can deliver a very competitive performance.
 We conjecture this is because a random noise is sufficient to produce rich pattern perturbations for the parameters in DNNs, making the output deviation (due to only a few noise samplings) a reasonable criterion for unlabeled data selection (considering both magnitude and direction).

-\textbf{Subset selection.} The topic of subset selection has been well studied in the machine learning community.
+\textbf{Subset Selection.} The topic of subset selection has been well studied in the machine learning community.
 Other classical algorithms can be easily integrated into our framework.
 We validate this by replacing our greedy k-center algorithm with kmeans++~\cite{arthur2006k} (suggested by BADGE) and k-DPP~\cite{kulesza2011k}.
-Figure~\ref{fig:discuss_hp} (right) shows that the three algorithms yield quite similar results in our framework.
+Results in Appendix A.6 (right) show that the three algorithms yield quite similar results in our framework.